VexiDev/RedBot/README.md

 ## Info

 > This bot is a personal project to have a bot with all the features I want, free of paywalls and other limitations.
 > It's a general moderation bot with features such as Verification, Reaction Roles, and custom permissions.
-A full feature list can be found on the Project page of the github or on [redbot.dev](https://redbot.dev/)
+A full feature list can be found on the Project page of the github or on [~~redbot.dev~~](https://redbot.dev/) Website Offline

 ## Get the Bot